10 Common Facebook Problems and Errors (And How to Fix Them)

 Dig into the Social Fixer options and you’ll find many more ways to change the most annoying parts of Facebook.

-We conclude with tips for a few common errors people deal with when trying to access Facebook.
+We conclude with tips for common Facebook errors people deal with when trying to access the social network.

-Far and away, forgetting your Facebook login information is one of the biggest issues folks run into.
+Forgetting your Facebook login information is one of the biggest issues users run into.
 We’ve written a full guide to recovering your Facebook account if you can’t log in .
-And if you think your account was hacked , you need to act quickly.
+And if you think your Facebook account was hacked , you need to act quickly.

 Since Facebook is one of the biggest sites on the web, it rarely experiences an outage.
-Next time you can’t get on Facebook, follow a few steps to diagnose the problem:
+So, the next time you can’t get on Facebook, follow a few steps to diagnose the problem:

 - Check a website like Down for Everyone to see if Facebook is really down.
 If it is, you can’t do much more than wait.